20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Suggested pH range:4.5 to 6.8

-The Chili Rasbora (Boraras brigittae) is a small, peaceful fish native to Southeast Asia, particularly found in the slow-moving streams and peat swamp forests of Thailand, Malaysia, and Indonesia.
+The Chili Rasbora (Boraras brigittae) is a small, peaceful fish native to Southeast Asia, mainly found in the slow-moving streams and peat swamp forests of Thailand, Malaysia, and Indonesia.
 The Chili Rasbora belongs to the Boraras genus, same as the Dwarf Rasbora.

 It is sometimes called Mosquito Rasbora and is a peaceful fish you could catch from the Indonesian rivers.

-Anyway, they are one of the best nano species of fish in terms of coloration, especially if you keep them in a larger group (like 10 or 12) where their confidence level is high.
+They are one of the best nano species of fish in terms of coloration, especially if you keep them in a larger group (like 10 or 12) where their confidence level is high.

 Chili rasboras will best fit a small tropical fish tank.

-Chilli rasboras are mainly omnivores, feeding on a diet consisting of plant materials and tiny invertebrates.
+Chilli rasboras are mainly omnivores, feeding on a diet of plant materials and tiny invertebrates.
 In the wild they consume microorganisms, algae and zooplankton.

-Provide sinking food to the fish as they feed in the mid water column.
+Provide sinking food to the fish as they feed in the mid-water column.

-The water in the fish tank should have a higher temperature of around 78°F (25.6°C) and high acidity of, ideally, below 5.5 pH.
+The water in the fish tank should have a higher temperature of around 78°F (25.6°C) and a high acidity of, ideally, below 5.5 pH.

 Chili Rasboras enjoy feeding on daphnia, Cyclops, crushed fakes, or mini-bloodworms.